top of page

 • Effingham Townley (b 1759) and Rhoda

-In my blog posts, Brick Wall and Inferential Genealogy, I went a step further.
+In my blog posts, Brick Wall and Inferential Genealogy, I went further.
 I created a graphic showing the relationship of all the Effinghams alive and living in New Jersey around John's birth year of 1801.

 Biologically, only Effingham Townley (b 1759) and Rhoda could be the parents of John Townley (b.
 1801).
 This couple had the following children: